poshjosh/bcsafecontentservice/README.md

         final String [] somecontent = {
-            "This is some good content which we hope will not be flagged because I have a pussy cat", "Please don't flag me because I use the word sexist to describe him", "He is a fucking pervert and a loser",
-            "He fingered the perpetrator",
+            "This is some good content which we hope will not be flagged because I have a pussy cat", "Please don't flag me because I use the word sexist to describe him", "He is a fucking pervert and a loser.
+Will you flag me?", "He fingered the perpetrator.
+I hope you don't flag me", "Blood and gore is not the name of any game I know", "Bloodied limbs was scattered everywhere after the explosion" };
-            "His dick in her pussy",
-            "Blood and gore is not the name of any game I know", "Bloodied limbs was scattered everywhere after the explosion" };